Research

 Detector

-Overview: The Standard Model of Particle Physics (SM) has been incredibly successful with all of its predictions validated by observations.
-The discovery of the Higgs boson (H) in 2012 by ATLAS and CMS experiments at Large Hadron Collider (LHC) was a triumph of the SM.
-Since its discovery, many measurements of the Higgs boson’s properties have been carried out, and so far all the results agree with the SM predictions within uncertainties.
-However, in order to fully characterize the Higgs boson, it is necessary to measure its coupling to itself (Higgs self-coupling), a property that has cosmological consequences.
-The quartic Higgs self-coupling is not possible in any current experimental facility, but the trilinear Higgs boson self-coupling can be accessed in events with pair-produced Higgs bosons (HH) at the LHC.
-Any deviation from the SM prediction in the HH production cross-section will be an unmistakable sign of new physics.
-On the contrary, if the experimental results agree with the SM predictions, then several new theories, built to address the shortcomings of the SM and that predict enhancements of the HH cross-section will be ruled out as feasible models of Nature.
-The proposed research aims to search for pair-produced Higgs bosons in the proton-proton collision data recorded by the ATLAS detector at the LHC.
+Overview: The Standard Model of Particle Physics (SM) has been incredibly successful, with all of its predictions validated by observations.
+The discovery of the Higgs boson (H) in 2012 by the ATLAS and CMS experiments at the Large Hadron Collider (LHC) was a triumph of the SM.
+Since its discovery, many measurements of the Higgs boson’s properties have been carried out, and so far all the results agree with the SM predictions within the uncertainties.
+However, to fully understand the recently discovered Higgs boson and the nature of electroweak symmetry breaking, it is important to establish whether the 125-GeV Higgs boson is the single Higgs boson of the SM or is it part of an extended scalar sector.
+The proposed research aims to search for additional Higgs bosons predicted in Type-I Two-Higgs-Doublet Models (2HDM), a class of theoretically well-motivated extensions of the SM.
+In this framework, the discovery of a heavier neutral Higgs boson would provide direct evidence of new physics, potentially addressing fundamental questions about the early universe and electroweak symmetry breaking.

-Intellectual Merit: ATLAS is a general-purpose particle detector built cylindrically around the proton-proton collision point around the LHC.
-It measures the resulting particles from the proton-proton collision at the highest achievable energies in a laboratory.
-The LHC completed the first run (2008-2013), second run (2015-2018), and has completed year one of its third run (Run3).
-It is expected to deliver a few hundred fb-1 of data by the end of Run3, providing much needed data statistics for more precise measurements.
-Researchers in the Shrestha Lab will analyze this data to search for HH bosons in the bbWW channel.
-Previously deemed impossible due to large, irreducible top-quark background, this channel has made significant progress in the past few years, and is poised to contribute significantly to the measurement of Higgs boson self-coupling.
-In order to enhance sensitivity to the HH signal, Washington College (WAC) ATLAS group will lead the efforts to enhance trigger efficiency for the HH signal and event selection, improve background modeling, and suppress background through kinematic fitting and other multivariate analysis.
-In addition, we will continue to study the performance of the b-jet trigger, necessary for several physics analyses, including HH searches.
-Finally, WAC students will contribute to the hardware of the BCM’, a sub-detector critical for the safety of ATLAS and for luminosity measurement.
-These projects will advance the physics program of ATLAS for Run3, and give us deeper insight into the working of nature at the most fundamental scales.
+Intellectual Merit: ATLAS is a general-purpose particle detector built cylindrically around the proton-proton collision point at the LHC.
+It measures the resulting particles from proton-proton collisions at the highest achievable energies in a laboratory.
+The LHC completed its first run (2010–2013), second run (2015–2018, Run2), and continues to take data in its third run (Run3).
+The combined Run2+Run3 data set is expected to amount to several hundred fb-1 by the end of Run3.
+The proposed research will analyze this combined dataset to search for BSM Higgs bosons in the yet unexplored bbWW channel.
+This channel provides a rare opportunity to fully reconstruct both the signal and the dominant top-quark background, enabling enhanced discrimination between signal and background.
+To maximize sensitivity to the BSM Higgs signal, the Washington College ATLAS group will lead efforts to improve trigger efficiency for signal events, enhance event reconstruction through kinematic fitting techniques, and develop multivariate analysis frameworks informed by kinematic fits for signal and background classification.
+In the process, the project will also contribute to the calibration of b-jet triggers, benefiting a broad range of ATLAS analyses.
+This project will advance the physics program of ATLAS, and give us deeper insight into the nature of electroweak symmetry breaking and the possible existence of an extended Higgs sector.